PACurran/MCSpearman/README.md

 MCSpearman
 ==========

 A program to compute the Spearman's rank correlation coefficient, including a Monte Carlo error analysis.
-Method is detailed at http://arxiv.org/abs/1411.3816.
-Astrophysics Source Code Library record http://ascl.net/1504.008.
+Method is detailed at http://arxiv.org/abs/1411.3816 and Astrophysics Source Code Library record is at http://ascl.net/1504.008.

 Prerequisites: